Skip to main content

 An internal user is an authenticated user that generally belongs to the organization of a particular Backstage deployment.
 These users are trusted to the extent that they are not expected to compromise the availability of Backstage, but they are not trusted to not compromise data confidentiality or integrity.

-An integrator is a user responsible for configuring and maintaining an instance of Backstage.
-Integrators are fully trusted, since they operate the system and database and therefore have root access to the host system.
+An operator is a user responsible for configuring and maintaining an instance of Backstage.
+Operators are fully trusted, since they operate the system and database and therefore have root access to the host system.
 Additional measures can be taken by adopters of Backstage in order to restrict or observe the access of this group, but that falls outside of the current scope of Backstage.

-Another group of de facto integrators is internal and external code contributors.
+A builder is an internal or external code contributor and end up having a similar level of access as operators.
 When installing Backstage plugins you should vet them just like any other package from an external source.
 While it’s possible to limit the impact of for example a supply chain attack by splitting the deployment into separate services with different plugins, the Backstage project itself does not aim to prevent these kinds of attacks or in any other way sandbox or limit the access of plugins.

 An external user is a user that does not belong to the other two groups, for example a malicious actor outside of the organization.
 The security model of Backstage currently assumes that this group does not have any direct access to Backstage, and it is the responsibility of each adopter of Backstage to make sure this is the case.